Why You Should Use The .com For Your Domain

 These extensions are popular for use in the crypto and web 3 space.There are many organizations that capitalize on the generic value such as the banking industry with the .bank top level domain.

-With more than 2500 new GTLD domain extensions, you can now register and transfer anything from .legal to .top, to .car for your domain names.
+With more than 2,500 new GTLD domain extensions, you can now register and transfer anything from .legal to .car for your business, which is worth knowing if you’re securing a unique domain name for a startup in particular.

 Here are a list of some top extensions and how they’re often used: